Skip to content

 Summary

-We are superseding Airworthiness Directive (AD) 2010-25-06, which applied to certain The Boeing Company Model 737-200, -300, -400, and -500 series airplanes.
-AD 2010-25-06 required repetitive inspections for cracking of certain fuselage frames and stub beams, and corrective actions if necessary.
-AD 2010-25-06 also provided for an optional repair, which terminated the repetitive inspections.
-For airplanes on which a certain repair was done, AD 2010-25-06 also required repetitive inspections for cracking of certain fuselage frames and stub beams, and corrective actions if necessary.
-This AD retains the actions required by AD 2010-25-06 and expands the inspection area.
-This AD was prompted by additional cracking found in areas not covered by the inspections in AD 2010-25-06.
-We are issuing this AD to address the unsafe condition on these products.
+We propose to supersede Airworthiness Directive (AD) 2010-25- 06, which applies to certain The Boeing Company Model 737-200, -300, - 400, and -500 series airplanes.
+AD 2010-25-06 requires repetitive inspections for cracking of certain fuselage frames and stub beams, and corrective actions if necessary.
+AD 2010-25-06 also provides for an optional repair, which terminates the repetitive inspections.
+For airplanes on which a certain repair is done, AD 2010-25-06 also requires repetitive inspections for cracking of certain fuselage frames and stub beams, and corrective actions if necessary.
+Since we issued AD 2010-25-06, additional cracking was found in areas not covered by the inspections.
+This proposed AD would retain the actions required by AD 2010-25-06 and would expand the inspection area.
+We are proposing this AD to address the unsafe condition on these products.

 Directive Details